-Some of the advantages and disadvantages of the above options are shown in Table 6-5 and these help to further expand understanding of the impact of choosing each of the different approaches:
+Some of the advantages and disadvantages of the above options are shown in Table 6-4 and these help to further expand understanding of the impact of choosing each of the different approaches:

-Option Advantages Disadvantages EDC as Services Provider Appropriate role for EDC.
-Builds EDC's capacity.
+Table 6-4 Advantages and Disadvantages of Options for Services Provider able 6-4 Advantages and Disadvantages of Options for Services Provider Option Advantages Disadvantages RDC as Services Provider Appropriate role for RDC.
+Builds RDC's capacity.
 Some existing capacity to support new functions.
 Structure could serve other areas.
 Limited resources to get structure going.
 Establishing structure will take time.
-May take EDC focus away from other strategic needs.
-EDC Contracted Services Provider Role remains with EDC.
+May take RDC focus away from other strategic needs.
+RDC Contracted Services Provider Role remains with RDC.
 Could be quickly implemented.
 Contractual requirements can be differentiated i.e. implementation, O&M. Enables utilisation of existing capacity in the area i.e. MW.
-Opportunity for EDC to create more capacity internally missed.
+Opportunity for RDC to create more capacity internally missed.
 Institutional development is taking place at one level up from communities.
 Could distract MW from its primary function of bulk water supply.
 Some conflicts of interest could arise.
-Water Committee Closer to the transitional local structures and communities which is where the function ultimately belongs.
-Creates a formal corporate entity to carry out the required functions.
-Would create new / additional capacity in the area.
+Water Committee - Closer to the transitional local structures and communities which is where the function ultimately belongs Creates a formal corporate entity to carry out the required functions Would create new / additional capacity in the area.
 Will be time consuming to implement.
 Could be perceived as a DWAF imposed solution.
 Benefit limited to one specific area.
 No existing capacity to support this development.
 Transitional Local Authority as Service Provider Closer to the local communities which is where the function ultimately belongs.
 Could be more than one service structure depending upon local situation.
-Would create new / additional capacity in the area.
-Will be time consuming to implement.
-Subject to local political / community dynamics.
-No existing capacity to support this development.
+Would create new / additional capacity in the area. - Will be time consuming to implement Subject to local political / community dynamics No existing capacity to support this development.